flix-tech/objective-c-style-guide/README.md

  * Try to avoid `andDo` while using mocks because using `NSInvocation` is error-prone.
 Consider using `andCall` or `+[OCMArg checkWithBlock:]` instead.
  * Name test methods using following template: `test_<#method name or alias#>_<#conditions#>_<#expected outcome#>`.
 Use alias if the actual method name is too bulky.
 For simple tests without important preconditons and with obvious outcome (like JSON deserialization, for example) use simpler template: `test_<#method name or alias>`.
+ * Always capitalize conditions & outcomes: `test_fetchJSON_NetworkAvailable_DeserializesObjects`.
- * Coalesce multiple test case conditions or outcomes with `And`: `test_fetchJSON_networkAvailableAndNotOfflineMode_downloadsWithHTTPClientAndDeserializes`.
+ * Coalesce multiple test case conditions or outcomes with `And`: `test_fetchJSON_NetworkAvailableAndNotOfflineMode_DownloadsWithHTTPClientAndDeserializes`.

 ## clang-format